-To schedule your appointment, please call 470-578-6394 or stop by Health Promotion and Wellness.
+To schedule a screening appointment, please call 470-578-6394 or stop by Health Promotion and Wellness.
 Walk-in screening appointments may be available.
 If needed, future appointments will be scheduled.

 Any student scheduling an appointment with the KSU Registered Dietitian will be required to sign a form stating they understand and authorize Health Promotion and Wellness to initiate a charge of $25.00 per appointment on their student account, which may result in withholding of grades, transcripts, future registration and the forfeiture of continued participation in nutrition counseling for the remainder of the semester, if a client fails to show for their nutrition appointment (considered as a “no-show”) or fails to cancel more than 24 hours before his/her scheduled appointment.
 If a client is 15 minutes or less late, the session will only last until the end of the scheduled time.
 If a client is more than 15 minutes late, the session will be considered a “no-show” and the Dietitian will be under no obligation to provide nutrition services to the client.
 Students who cancel more than 24 hours before their scheduled appointment will not be penalized.
 If students call to cancel and must leave a voicemail, the time they leave the voicemail will be considered the time they cancel.
 For example, if a student calls Monday evening at 6:30PM to cancel his/her appointment at 9AM on Wednesday, the student will have given 35 hours and 30 min notice of needing to cancel the appointment and will not be penalized.

 Health Promotion and Wellness’ cooking demonstration kitchen allows students an opportunity to learn how to prepare easy, nutritious and budget-friendly meals on their own.
 Students will not only learn new recipes, but also basic culinary skills, healthy eating and food safety tips!